 - After admission, ask your PhD supervisor (promotor) to write an acceptance letter using the format below.
-The letter must be signed and written on Leiden University letterhead paper:
+The letter must be signed and written on Leiden University or LUMC letterhead stationery:

-- Science faculty candidates only: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter to the Graduate School of Science (email@example.com).
+- Science faculty candidates only: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter in 1 PDF file to the Graduate School of Science (email@example.com).

-Candidates for all other faculties: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter to Leiden University's Scholarships Team (firstname.lastname@example.org).
+Candidates for all other faculties: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter in 1 PDF file to Leiden University's Scholarships Team (firstname.lastname@example.org).

 - Contact the relevant graduate school for more information about obtaining a PhD position and admission to a PhD programme.

 - Visit the CSC study abroad website for more information about the CSC-Leiden University Scholarship application process and access to the online application portal.

 - For more information about practical matters that you need to arrange before and after your arrival in the Netherlands: